jacobaustin123/Coral/README.md

 ### No Closures

-Coral does not have closures when returning functions from functions (as first class objections).
+Coral does not have closures when returning functions from functions (as first class objects).
 For example, in Python the following code works as expected:

 ```python
 >>> def foo():